Runcorn Town F.C.: North West Counties Football League: 2010 to present

 The 2023-24 season was a bit of a mixed bag with some entertaining high scoring wins as well as long periods without a win.
 Some promising early results included some memorable wins against Bacup Borough (4-3), Darwen FC (5-4) and Route One Rovers (5-3).
 A tough winter period saw the club drop down the table and despite just two wins after Christmas the team had done enough to improve on the previous season, finishing 12th and 6 points above the relegation zone.

 2024-25 saw a move to The North West Counties League Division One South.
 Karl Brown began the season in charge alongside Nathan Steele who had replaced Lee Bignell.
 Just three games into the season though Brown was relieved of his duties with Steele taking over a Manager for the next three games.
 On 16th August a new management team was brought in led by Chris Jones who joined from CPD Porthmadog.
 After overseeing two games Chris resigned and the club moved quickly to appoint Darren Moore and Liam Page as Managers on 22nd August.
 Darren and Liam's first win game in their fourth game against Stockport Georgians was the club's first points of the season in the 11th game!
 The duo gradually turned around the club's fortunes and rebuilt the squad and the team climbed the table finishing in 12th place, 9 points above the relegation zone.

+The 2025-26 season was the best ever for the club, winning three trophies.
+Town won the North West Counties League Division One South, finishing 15 points ahead of the second place Eccleshall and with just one defeat.
+There was success in the cup competitions and in addition to the league title they also won the Edward Case Cup (beating Darwen FC in the final at Euxton Villa) and the First Division Champions Cup (beating Nelson 3-1 at the Viridor Community Stadium.

+In the County Cups Town progressed further than ever before.
+In the Cheshire Senior Cup Final they were beaten 5-2 by Crewe Alexandra at the Mornflake Stadium.
+In the Liverpool Senior Cup they reached the semi-final where they were beaten 3-1 by neighbours Runcorn Linnets.